FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation.md

 ### 4.5 Deploy the blockchain node monitoring service

-After the RPC service, Gateway service, and node service are deployed, you can deploy the blockchain node monitoring service.。Run the following command in the BcosBuilder / pro directory to deploy and start the blockchain node monitoring service。
+After the RPC service, Gateway service, and node service are deployed, you can deploy the blockchain node monitoring service。Run the following command in the BcosBuilder / pro directory to deploy and start the blockchain node monitoring service。

 ```shell
 # Enter the operation directory